 - speak to someone within GCube to make a request or;

 - speak to someone within GCube about one of our products or services or a service of a third party that we feel you might benefit from;

 - request for us to book you onto seminars, workshops and conferences and to make travel and accommodation arrangements;

 - attend a GCube event or participate in any GCube activities;

 - come within the recording field of vision of any of GCube’s CCTV systems maintained at our offices; and

 - give us some feedback.

 - Third parties or publicly available sources which may include the receipt of Contact Details and marketing preferences from marketing or mailing list data providers, Technical Data from analytics providers such as Google based in or outside of the EU and/or the UK and from publicly available sources such as Companies House.

 5. Who do we share your Personal Information with?

-We work with many third parties to help administer, maintain and provide our websites and client portals, facilitate our marketing strategies, campaigns, competition and surveys as well as to book travel and accommodation.
+We work with many third parties to help administer, maintain and provide our websites and client portals, facilitate our marketing strategies, campaigns, competition and surveys, to book travel and accommodation and to collect and maintain telephone call recordings and CCTV images.
 These third parties may from time to time need to have access to your Personal Information and may include: